Hall 6 of the FCCS EPM Cloud Study Tour

 4. 04 Click Approve.
 Add an approval comment: "Confirmed against Q1 inventory schedule.
 Unsold DeutschWerk components at 25% margin rate."
 Status moves to Approved.

 5. 05 Click Post.
-The journal writes to FCCS_Journal Input.
+The Consolidation Journal writes to FCCS_Journal Input.
 Status moves to Posted.
+(Note: this is correct for Consolidation Journals — unlike Enterprise Journals which post to the ERP GL.)
 Confirm the post timestamp appears in the journal history.

 💡 What the Status Change Means